 My Prayer For You

 Father in Heaven, I pray that the person reading this understands that if they are in Christ, they are your temple.
 Wherever they are, they may pray to you if they are praying for your will and not their own selfish desires.
-May you bless them with wisdom and encourage them to boldly profess their faith in You.
+May you bless them with wisdom and encourage them to boldly profess their faith in You, especially in front of others.
 Amen.